parsampsh/adminx/README.md

 ## Why Adminx?
 Some of Adminx Features:

-- Easy to Install and Configure
+- Easy to install and configure
 - Secure
 - Beautiful default frontend
 - Customizing Admin panel general information
-- Adding custom pages and links to admin panel Menu
+- Adding custom pages and links to the admin panel Menu
-- Automatic and Advance CRUD for models with useful options
+- Automatic and advanced CRUD for models with useful options
-- Fully match with your database models
+- Fully matched with your database models
 - Handling 1 to n and n to n relations in database
 - Custom actions for model datatable
-- Handling Admins Activity and Logs
+- Handling admins Activities and logs
-- Able to Customize frontend layout
+- Customizable frontend layout
-- Able to Customizing by language and localization
+- Customizable language and localization
 - RTL layout
-- Has Multiple Selectable Beautiful Default themes
+- Several builtin themes
-- Advance Permission and Group handling
+- Advanced permission and group handling
 - Customizing Authorization
-- Advance options for model Datatable
+- Advanced options for model datatable
 - Virtual fields for models
-- Search
+- Search system
-- Advance options for filtering data in datatable
+- Advanced options for filtering data in datatable
-- Customizing Create/Update forms
+- Customizable Create/Update forms
 - Able to Use for End-User
-- Match with laravel Auth
+- Matched with laravel authentication system
 - Plugin system

 ## Preview